ncredinburgh/JavaForSmallTeams/specifics/700_beware_casts_and_generics_warnings.md

 }
 ```

-The compiler will not be happy that we have failed to fully declare the type of `List` we are dealing with and will (depending on how its been configured) generate an error or warning on the line where `list` is declared e.g.
+The compiler will not be happy that we have failed to fully declare the type of `List` we are dealing with and will (depending on how it's been configured) generate an error or warning on the line where `list` is declared e.g.

 ```
 List is a raw type.
 References to generic type List<E> should be parameterized